jake-hansen/blog/_drafts/a-robust-jwt-implementation-in-go.md

 1. Duration of Access Token

    How long should an access token be valid?
 Ideally, an access token should only be valid for a short period of time, say 10-15 minutes.
 An access token should never be valid for a long period of time in order to reduce the attack window in which a stolen token can be used.
+Remember, JWTs *cannot* be revoked.
+So, the only thing that can revoke them is time.

 2. Claims